wnielson/Plex-Remote-Transcoder/README.md

 At the present, this is really just a working proof-of-concept.
 More testing and development is still needed, so please help by reporting bugs or with pull-requests.

+For those interested in testing this out quickly, I've put together a step by step guide for getting this working on two Ubuntu machines.
+You can find the guide [here](https://github.com/wnielson/Plex-Remote-Transcoder/wiki/Ubuntu-Install).

 ## How Does it Work?

 There have been quite a few projects attempting to load balance a Plex server,